CVRP-SOLE/SOLE/README.md

 - [2024/04/20] Code is released 💡.
 - [2024/05/02] Pre-processed data and weights are released.
 Now you can train and evaluate our SOLE 👏🏻.
+- [2025/01/23] SOLE is accepted to ICLR 2025 🔥.
+The code for Replica dataset and preprocessing the MMA features will be released soon.

 ## TODO
 - [x] Release the code